BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 Pat GearyChief evangelist, Blue Prism

 Today's RPA is considered a technology evolved well beyond screen scraping in that it can handle more complex processes, adjust to changes in the underlying systems and scale beyond localized deployments.
-But the early years of new-generation RPA tools consisted primarily of small-scale, department-level deployments, designed to test the software robot concept.
+But the early years of -generation RPA tools consisted primarily of small-scale, department-level deployments, designed to test the software robot concept.
 Many of those projects operated outside the purview of the IT organization and CIO.
 That situation is changing, however, as organizations begin to scale RPA beyond the initial pilots.

 Pat Geary, chief evangelist at RPA software vendor Blue Prism, said IT managers have been content with a cursory glance at RPA -- provided it didn't get in the way of their main IT programs.
 But now, Geary, who coined the term robotic process automation, encourages CIOs to take a closer look at RPA than they may have in the past.